 Again, it's up to you whether you use this.
 But the fact PIA lags behind the direct competition a little when it comes to pure download speeds might help make your decision for you - we suppose it depends on just how long you can wait to download that latest blockbuster with peak speeds of 320Mbps, considerably behind a lot of the competition.

 Elsewhere, PIA has upped its game of late when it comes to a VPN for streaming (iPlayer, US Netflix, Amazon Prime Video, Disney Plus all good) and its apps are a real delight to use, with plenty of features to explore.
 What's more, the multi-year plan that Private Internet Access offers is among the most reasonably priced around.

-If Surfshark is already on your VPN shortlist, it's most likely to be because of its price.
-It always features prominently in our cheap VPN guide, thanks to the rock-bottom cost of its multi-year plan.
+If Surfshark is already on your VPN shortlist, it's most likely to be because of its price — or that it tops our list of fastest VPNs.
+It always features prominently in our cheap VPN guide as well, thanks to the rock-bottom cost of its multi-year plan.
 An absolute bargain, frankly.